 8. COMMITTING CRIMES OF FASHION

 Ever notice how many stories about rescued hikers include the line, “The missing man was wearing jeans and tennis shoes”?
-Insufficient clothing contributed to 10 percent of rescue missions in national parks in 2007.
+Insufficient clothing contributes to about 10 percent of rescues in national parks.
 Avoid:

 9. LETTING YOUR WATER FREEZE